 ARPANSA does not recommend the use of any protective devices other than approved hands-free accessories that let you keep the phone away from the head during use.

-ARPANSA fact sheet on mobile telephones and health effects
+- ARPANSA fact sheet on mobile phones and health effects

 Adobe Acrobat Reader is needed to view PDF files

 The free Adobe Acrobat Reader is available from Adobe's website